LacunaSoftware/PkiExpressSamples/Java/README.md

 1. [Download the project](https://github.com/LacunaSoftware/PkiExpressSamples/archive/master.zip) or clone the repository

-1. Copy your license file **LacunaPkiLicense.config** to a directory readable by the application

-1. Fill the path to the license file on the class [sample/util/Util.java](src/main/java/sample/util/Util.java)

 1. In a command prompt, navigate to the folder `Java` and run the command `gradlew run` (on Linux `./gradlew run`).
    If you are using Windows, you can alternatively double-click the file `Run-Sample.bat`.